 Pay Stub Abbreviations and Acronyms: The Ultimate Guide

-FICA is one of the more baffling abbreviations, especially for people new to the workforce.
+FICA is one of the more baffling pay stub abbreviations, especially for people that are new to the workforce.
 FICA stands for Federal Insurance Contributions Act.
 What makes it even more baffling is that it's usually broken down into two more areas: SS and Medicare.
 SS or something similar stands for social security.

 FSA or HSA